wforbes/vue-game/README.md

 # Vue Game

 This is an experimental project made with [Vue.js 2](https://vuejs.org/) and [three.js](https://threejs.org/).
-I'm using this to try as many new things as I can.
+I'm using this to try to learn as many new things as I can.
 For science!

 Demo - [https://wforbes.github.io/vue-game](https://wforbes.github.io/vue-game)